The wave speed of an FKPP equation with jumps via coordinated branching: Introduction

 Instead of the classical equation, this work is concerned with the analysis of a Fisher-KPP model in which selection acts at discrete jump times.
 We fix a positive measure $ \mf{R} $ on $ [0, 1] $ and denote with $ \mR$ a Poisson random measure on $ [0, \infty) \times (0, 1] $ with intensity $ \ud t \otimes \frac{1}{y} \mf{R}( \ud y) $.
 Then we consider the following equation driven by $ \mR $:

-where $ \mf{r} = \mf{R}(\{ 0 \}) $ corresponds to the continuous component of the equation.
-The biological motivation behind the choice of such a noise is to model \emph{rare selection}, or better strong temporary selective advantages of fit individuals due to extreme behaviour of a (subordinator) random environment, as opposed to the classical, constantly present but \emph{weak} selection corresponding to models with continuous forcing.
+for $ (t, x) \in [0, \infty) \times \RR$, where $ \mf{r} = \mf{R}(\{ 0 \}) $ corresponds to the continuous component of the equation.
+The biological motivation behind the choice of such a noise is to model \emph{rare selection}, or better strong temporary selective advantages of fit individuals due to extreme behaviour of a random environment, as opposed to the classical, constantly present but \emph{weak} selection corresponding to models with continuous forcing (represented e.g.\ by the second term on the right-hand side of \eqref{eqn:fkpp}).
 Such strong evolutionary events involve a macroscopic portion of the underlying population.
 They are therefore linked to some form of ``coordination'' between individuals.
+We will elaborate on concrete biological examples of rare selection and mathematical models of coordination in Section~\ref{sec-rareselection}.

 The purpose of this article is to focus on a prominent dynamical feature of the Fisher-KPP equation -- its wave speed -- and attempt a first description of how it is affected by extreme selection events.
-For the classical equation it is well known that there exists a travelling wave solution of speed $\sqrt{2\mathbf r}$, that captures the asymptotic evolution of the front of an invading gene, say when the initial distribution is of the form $ u_{0}(x) = \mathds 1_{[0, \infty)} (x) $.
-Our main result states that the wave speed $ \mf{s}>0 $ of the stochastic equation is given by
+For the classical equation it is well known that there exists a travelling wave solution of speed $\sqrt{2\mathbf r}$, that captures the asymptotic evolution of the front of an invading gene, say when the initial distribution is of the form {$ u_{0}(x) = \mathds 1_{(- \infty, 0]} (x) $}.
+Following the convention that $\int_{\{0\}} \log(1+y) \frac{1}{y} \mf R(\ud y) = \mf{R}(\{ 0 \}) = \mf{r}$, our main result states that the wave speed $ \mf{s}>0 $ of the stochastic equation is given by

 and therefore shows quantitatively how extreme selection events slow down the invading speed, compared to the deterministic equation \eqref{eqn:fkpp-deterministic} with $ \mathbf{r} = \mf{R}([0,1]) $ (this is the natural choice because it is consistent with our definitions in the case $ \mf{R} = \mf{r} \delta_{0}$): that the wave speed is strictly smaller than the deterministic one follows for instance by averaging \eqref{eqn:fkpp} and using Jensen's inequality.